ybrid/app-example-ios/Pods/YbridPlayerSDK/README.md

 ## Integration
 ### if you use CocoaPods
 The spec of the player-sdk is currently hosted at [ybrid/Private-Cocoapods](https://github.com/ybrid/Private-Cocoapods).
-The Cocoa Podfile of your Project should look like
+The Cocoa Podfile of your project should look like
 ```ruby
 platform :ios, '9.0'
 install! 'cocoapods', :disable_input_output_paths => true